David Wilson (defensive back)

-David Alan Wilson (born June 10, 1970) is a former American football defensive back who played professionally in the National Football League (NFL).
+David Alan Wilson (born June 10, 1970) is an American former professional football defensive back who played in the National Football League (NFL).

 Wilson was born in Los Angeles, California and attended Reseda High School.
-He played collegiately at the University of California and was drafted by the Minnesota Vikings in the 7th round of the 1992 NFL Draft, the 183rd overall pick.
+He played collegiately at the University of California and was drafted by the Minnesota Vikings in the seventh round of the 1992 NFL draft, the 183rd overall pick.

 Wilson played for the Vikings and the New England Patriots during his brief NFL career.